-The two-year program is based at the J.Hillis Miller Health Center in Gainesville and at the College of Dentistry’s NCEF Pediatric Dental Clinic in Naples, Florida.
-The program leads to certification in pediatric dentistry.
+The two-year program is based at the UF Health Academic Health Center in Gainesville and at the College of Dentistry’s NCEF Pediatric Dental Clinic in Naples, Florida.
+This program will provide a certificate of completion in advanced dental education in Pediatric Dentistry.
 Didactic and clinical training develops the skills required to comprehensively care for the oral health needs of healthy children and children with special health care needs.

 The didactic curriculum includes advanced courses in oral biology, pathology, pediatric medicine, biostatistics, growth and development, pediatric dental medicine, physical diagnosis, practice management, sedation and orthodontics.
 Residents also participate in seminars on treatment planning for comprehensive care, diagnosis and treatment of developing malocclusions and pediatric dental literature review.